 - Regulatory Framework of Sports Betting in Nigeria

 Chapter 22 of the Nigerian Criminal Code Act (“CCA”) sets out legal and illegal forms of gaming.
-The illegal games are roulette, dice games except for backgammon, non-skill-based card games, and any other games of chance which are not favorable to the player while racing, sports betting business, or land-based casinos are permissible.
-In Nigeria, gaming activities (e.g. lotteries, sports betting, etc.) are regulated at the federal and state levels, despite conflicting arguments as to the constitutionality of the Federal Government’s involvement in regulating gaming activities.
+The illegal games are roulette, dice games (except for backgammon), non-skill-based card games, and any other games of chance which are not favourable to the player while racing, sports betting business, or land-based casinos are permissible.
+In Nigeria, gaming activities (e.g. lotteries, sports betting, etc.) are regulated at the Federal and State levels, despite conflicting arguments as to the constitutionality of the Federal Government’s involvement in regulating gaming activities.

 The National Lottery Regulatory Commission (“NLRC”) established through the National Lottery Act, (“NLA”) 2005 regulates the operation of the lottery business and gaming activities in the Federation.
 The NLRC is responsible for issuing licenses and permits, setting standards and guidelines/rules, and promoting transparency and integrity in the operation of a lottery/gaming business nationwide.
 The NLA is supplemented by the National Lottery Regulation 2007.
 The NLRC grants 3 different classes of licenses: